 Medical board complaint: Psychiatrist had sex with patient after suicide attempt

-A Nevada medical board has filed a complaint against a psychiatrist alleging that he had sex with a patient who had just attempted suicide instead of taking her to a hospital.
+A Nevada medical board has filed a complaint against a psychiatrist alleging that he had sex with a patient who had just attempted suicide.

 A Nevada medical board committee has filed a complaint against a Reno psychiatrist alleging that he had sex with a patient who had just attempted suicide instead of taking her to a hospital or calling police.